Josh Asselin

-Josh Asselin (born December 24, 1978) is a former basketball player who primarily played in Spain during the 2000s to 2010s.
+Joshua Joseph Asselin (born December 24, 1978) is an American-Dominican former professional basketball player who primarily played in Spain during the 2000s to 2010s.
 Before playing in Spain, Asselin was on the Michigan Wolverines men's basketball team from 1997 to 2001.
 As part of his 879 career points, Asselin's 136 blocks remained in the top ten for most career blocks at Michigan for almost twenty years.
 During his time with multiple teams in the Liga Española de Baloncesto duiring the 2000s, Asselin and Bàsquet Manresa won the 2006–07 LEB season playoffs.
 As a Liga ACB player from 2007 to 2015, Asselin had the 2007-2008 league season record in blocks and reached the Eurocup Basketball 2010–11 Quarterfinals with Asefa Estudiantes.

 Outside of Spain, Asselin was on the Roanoke Dazzle with the National Basketball Development League from 2003 to 2004.
 During the season, he held the season record for most free throws and was part of the All-NBDL First Team.
 With the Dominican Republic, Asselin and his team reached the quarterfinals of the 2005 FIBA Americas Championship.
 He was also on the Dominican Republic basketball team that did not obtain a qualifying spot into the 2012 Summer Olympics after the 2012 FIBA World Olympic Qualifying Tournament for Men.
 Other countries that Asselin has played for include France, Iran and Uruguay.